Microchip-MPLAB-Harmony/gfx_apps_sam_d5x_e5x/apps/legato_flash/firmware/legato_fl_e54_cult_cpro_parallel.X/readme.md

 ![](../../../../docs/html/legato_fl_e54_cult_cpro_parallel_arch.png)

-This application uses the file systems in MPLAB Harmony and the SDMMC driver to scan the MSD for a .hex file with resources and reads them sector by sector and programs the external non-volatile QSPI memory.
+This application uses the file systems in MPLAB Harmony and the USB or the SDMMC driver to scan the MSD for a .hex file with resources and reads them sector by sector and programs the external non-volatile QSPI memory.
 The Graphics Library is used to render graphics to the scratch buffer.
 Via